Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/01-understanding-file-systems.md

 This would make the file system we looked at earlier look like this:
 ![A file hierarchy containing with root and home directories labelled](../fig/file-system-hierarchy-graphic-with-root.png){:width="450px"}

+In Unix (the operating system our instance is running on) a tilde symbol (`~`) is used as a shortcut for your home directory.
+So, for example, the path `~/docs/doc2.txt` is equivalent to `home/docs/doc2.txt`.

 ## Create a folder for the course

 To keep things tidy and easily accessible, we will create a folder (directory) to keep everything related to this course: the key you will need to log in, your notes, data etc.